fatash89/atom/README.md

 The `atom` dockerfile is developed atop the `atom-base` dockerfile which isn't built in CI.
-This dockerfile contains things which are more static such as basic ubuntu installs using `apt-get` and the installation of protobuf.
+This dockerfile contains things which are more static such as basic ubuntu installs using `apt-get` and the installation of msgpack.
 This saves us time on our CI rebuild changes.
 The process for updating the `atom-base` docker container if needed are: